Carrier Strike Group Three 2004–09 operations: Valiant Shield 2007

 Valiant Shield was the last operational portion of the group's 2007 deployment.
 The strike group sailed to the U.S. Third Fleet area of responsibility (AOR) and into Pearl Harbor on 20 August 2007.

 Exercises and port visits

 Change of command

 On 2 September 2007, Rear Admiral M. Stewart O'Bryan assumed command of Carrier Strike Group Three, relieving Rear Admiral Kevin M. Quinn.
-Admiral Quinn's next assignment was as Commander, Naval Surface Forces Atlantic.
+Admiral Quinn's next assignment was as Commander, Naval Surface Force Atlantic.
 A surface warfare officer (SWO), Admiral O'Bryan commanded the destroyer Cole and Task Group 55.6 in the Red Sea during Operation Iraqi Freedom, and prior to taking command of Carrier Strike Group Three, he served as the chief of staff of the U.S. Sixth Fleet.

 USS John C. Stennis maintenance cycle

 On 28 September 2007, the carrier Stennis began a six-month scheduled docking-planned incremental availability (DPIA) maintenance and yard overhaul period when the ship was shifted from its homeport pier at Naval Base Kitsap to a drydock at the Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS & IMF) in Bremerton, Washington.